×

 Example:

-Role-based sequences adapt to branch bankers, contact center agents, commercial lenders, and ops analysts.
-Scores, certifications, and performance signals route each learner to exactly what they need next.
+Role-based learning sequences adapt to the needs of branch bankers, contact center agents, commercial lenders, and operations analysts.
+The system uses scores, certifications, and performance indicators to determine the next module for each learner, ensuring they study the most relevant content.

 Performance Support Chatbots